 "Fail to plan = plan to fail".
 This applies especially to fundraising, where the sustainability of an organisation depends not on short term actions, but on a planned and sustained effort to maximise funding opportunities over time.

-If you need support or advice to plan your fundraising strategy, please call us for a free discussion on 01785 663600.
+If you need support or advice to plan your fundraising strategy, please call us today for a free initial discussion on 01785 663600.